ccqpein/supervisor-rs/README.md

 ## Usage ##

+You can download compiled binary file directly on release tag.

 **Server Side**

 Start server side application.
-After compiled, run `server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
-If no config given, supervisor will going to find `server.yml` in `/tmp`.
+After compiled, run `supervisor-rs-server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
+If no config path given, supervisor will going to find `server.yml` in `/tmp`.

 After server application start, if `mode` is not **quiet**, then all **application yaml files under loadpath of server config** will be ran by application.
 So, that's means every yaml files in there should be legal application config file, or server cannot start.